mascomen4/parallel_programming_open_source/README.md

 Note: First line of each file consists of something like `!
 Created by ivan on 10.09.2021.`.
 Please, do remember to remove that line if you want to test the project on your own.
 Note: Please, refer to branch `develop` for the most recent updates
-Note: I suggest that you have read the task.
+Note: I suggest that you have read the task in teams

 ### Labs progress: